- How can I contact the VGL with questions about your services?

 - How long will it take to receive the results of parentage verification?

 - This depends on many factors such as: volume of samples needing parentage analysis, condition of the sample, whether or not the parents have been updated from blood typing to DNA, and if we have been provided with complete information on the identification of all possible parents including VGL case numbers.
-If all of the preceding conditions are met, DNA typing and parentage analysis should be completed within 2-6 business days.
+If all of the preceding conditions are met, DNA typing and parentage analysis should be completed within 15 business days (except goats, which takes 24 business days).

 - Can I get my parentage analysis or test results by phone?

 - The VGL does not provide parentage analysis or test results over the telephone.
-For tests ordered by individuals, we can provide the test information via email or fax if that contact information was provided on the submission form.
-We will also mail a copy of the completed report at the same time.
+For tests ordered by individuals, we can provide test results via email.
+In some cases, we may provide results by mail.
 Please contact the Veterinary Genetics Laboratory through the Contact page or Email form on our website for additional information.

 - Why do you need to test the dam?
 I know the dam.